 Various areas of Italy’s largest island have begun to sell properties for €1.
 The capital province of Sicily, Palermo, is home to one of these places.
 Ironically, Gangi was Italy’s “most beautiful town” in 2014.

-However, similar to Lazio’s Patrica, the historic center has slowly been abandoned.
-In hopes to redevelop this area, the union decided in 2015 to begin this project here.
+However, similar to Lazio’s Patrica, the historic town center has slowly been abandoned.
+In hopes to redevelop this area, the union decided to begin this project here in 2015.